-Organizations with specific interests or concerns regarding the Reinitiation of Consultation on the Coordinated Long-term Operation of the CVP and SWP, including Environmental and Recreational Fishery, Commercial Fishery, Commercial Passengry Fishery Non-Governmental Organizations (NGOs), Federal and State water and power users and Federal and State agencies within the purview of the reinitiation will be invited to participate in an expanded stakeholder engagement process specific to the development of the EIS for NEPA.
-Participants of this process will provide input during the preparation of NEPA environmental documents and BA associated with the reinitiation of consultation.
+Organizations with specific interests or concerns regarding the Reinitiation of Consultation on the Coordinated Long-term Operation of the CVP and SWP, including Environmental and Recreational Fishery Non Governmental Organizations (NGOs), Federal and state water and power users and Federal and state agencies within the purview of the reinitiation will be invited to participate in an expanded stakeholder engagement process specific to the development of the EIS for NEPA.
+Participants of this process will provide input during the preparation of NEPA environmental documents and biological assessment associated with the reinitiation of consultation.
 By attending and receiving the presentations of materials presented at the expanded stakeholder engagement forum, participants will gain a deep understanding of the analyses and assumptions.
 Moreover, participants will review administrative draft documents associated with the EIS at the same time as cooperating agencies.